Facyla/esope/mod/plugin_template/README.md

-# Plugin template
+# plugin_template

-This plugin provides a basic template to start setting up a plugin
+This plugin provides a basic template to start developping a new plugin

+To get started :
+1. Copy this plugin.
+2. Choose carefully your plugin name (avoid using the same name as an existing plugin) and rename it
+3. Search and replace all "plugin_template" occurrences in folders with your plugin name
-To get started, replace all "plugin_template" occurrences with your plugin name.
-You should do this both in file structure, and inside the theme plugin files content (so choose carefully, and avoid using the same name as another plugin).
+4. Search and replace all "plugin_template" occurrences in script files content with your plugin name

-Then customize the manifest file.
+5. Customise the manifest.xml file

 Now you're done and can tweak your plugin !

 To do so, edit the main files :
+- start.php
 - views/default/theme_template/css.php for plugin CSS styles

-- pages/plugin_template/example_page.php to set up a custom plugin homepage
+- pages/plugin_template/index.php for a displayed page

+When possible, take a nice screenshot and copy it to graphics/screenshot.png